mitchspano/apex-trigger-actions-framework/README.md

 #### Bypass Permission

 Developer can enter the API name of a permission in the `Bypass_Permission__c` field.
-If this field has a value, then the trigger/actions on this object will be bypassed if the running user has the custom permission identified.
+If this field has a value, then the trigger/action will be bypassed if the running user has the custom permission identified.
 This can be helpful when assigned to an integration service-account user to facilitate large data loads, or when assigned to a system administrator for a one-time data load activity.

 #### Required Permission

 Developer can enter the API name of a permission in the `Required_Permission__c` field.
-If this field has a value, then the trigger/actions on this object will only exectute if the running user has the custom permission identified.
+If this field has a value, then the trigger/action will only exectute if the running user has the custom permission identified.
 This can be allow for new functionality to be released to a subset of users.

 ## Avoid Repeated Queries